 On March 1, 2016, Lt.
 Gov. Mike Stack, along with then DDAP Secretary Gary Tennis, Physician General Dr. Rachel Levine, Pennsylvania lawmakers, and representatives from the Pennsylvania District Attorneys Association (PDAA), Pennsylvania Chiefs of Police Association (PCPA), Pennsylvania State Police (PSP), and health insurance providers recognized more than 300 municipal police departments, PSP and hundreds of individual police officers for their life-saving work resulting from the use of naloxone.

 The impact in lives saved has been immense and has made it possible for hundreds of people to have a second chance at life and the treatment necessary to obtain recovery.

 Given the number of times that police respond to the scene of an overdose first, Departments who are not currently engaged in using naloxone are urged to do so.
 Technical assistance in getting started is available through DDAP and funds are available to support the purchase of naloxone.

-Under guidance from OTF, the Department is reviewing treatment bed availability and a process for tracking it across the Commonwealth in real time.
-While this process is still under way, some initial barriers and strategies to remediate these concerns have been identified.
-The Department has also engaged partners, including the Hospital and Health system Association of Pennsylvania (HAP) to identify solutions.
+Under guidance from OTF, the department is reviewing treatment bed availability and a process for tracking it across the Commonwealth in real time.
+While this process is still underway, some initial barriers and strategies to remediate these concerns have been identified.
+The department has also engaged partners, including the Hospital and Health System Association of Pennsylvania (HAP) to identify solutions.